 SPD Server allows users to create an SQL view as a materialized view.
 What makes a materialized view different from an SQL view?
 For a materialized view, the results of the view statement are computed and saved in a temporary SPD Server table at the time the view is created.
 For a standard SQL view the results are computed each time the view is referenced in a subsequent SQL statement.
 As long as there are no changes to any of the input tables that the view is referenced in an SQL statement.
-If any of the input tables that comprise the view is referenced and it will refresh the temporary table with the new results.
+If any of the input tables that comprise the view is referenced in an SQL statement.
+If any of the input tables that the view is referenced and refreshes the temporary table with the new results.
 The materialized view temporary results table exists for as long as the view is in existence.
 When a view is dropped or deleted, then the temporary results table is also deleted.